 - Echocardiogram: An echo uses sound waves to create a moving image of the heart.
-It shows the shape and size of the heart.
+It helps determine the heart’s shape, size, function, and structure.

-- Cardiac catheterization: A catheterization checks the flow of blood through the heart’s chambers.
+- Cardiac catheterization: A cardiologist performs this procedure to assess the blood flow through the heart’s arteries.

 Lifestyle changes can help reduce the severity of conditions that may have led to cardiomyopathy.
-More healthful lifestyle habits may also slow the progression of the disease.
+They may also slow the progression of the disease.

 The quantity and intensity of beneficial physical activity may vary.
-It is essential to discuss exercise programs with a doctor or another healthcare professional before starting one.
+It is essential to discuss exercise programs with a doctor or another healthcare professional before starting.

 Usually, medications are part of a cardiomyopathy treatment plan.
 Some types of drugs that doctors may prescribe include:

-- Beta-blockers: Beta-blockers slow the heart rate, meaning that the heart has to work less hard.
+- Beta-blockers: Beta-blockers slow the heart rate, meaning the heart has to work less hard.